Merging Multiple GDSII files using GDSFILT

 OUT_D123 under D123_FINAL

-Difference Between add, blend and merge
+Difference Between Add, Blend and Merge

 The -merge option works under the assumption that if cells have the same name, the data in them is the same.
 There is no renaming of cells in the output file.
-Since there can be only one definition per cell, the initial input file's defintions will be used if the merged files contain duplicate definitions.
+Since there can be only one definition per cell, the initial input file's cell contents will be used if the merged files contain duplicate definitions.

 Example2